 About Me

 I live, work, and play in Oakland, CA (Huichin Ohlone Land).
-When I'm not talking about death, I'm learning guitar with friends or hiking with my dog.
-Community care matters to me, and I have a large cup for holding messy emotions together.
+I enjoy hiking with my dog, playing guitar with friends, writing poetry, and dinner parties.
+Community care matters to me, and I show up for people I care about by holding messy emotions together and making food.

 B smiles at the camera, she has brown curly hair, white skin, and a big smile.
 Annie is next to her smiling at the camera.